-Represents estimated bonuses eligible to be earned under our annual cash incentive plan for 2011.
-Participants did not earn any cash bonuses for 2011.
+(2) Represents estimated bonuses eligible to be earned under our annual cash incentive plan for 2012.
 Any actual awards earned and paid to the named executive officers under these plans is reported in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table and are discussed further above under the heading "Compensation Discussion and Analysis."